Last updated on 29. 4. 2019 by Mark Fric

 The data itself are reliable, but make sure that you use the same timezone as your broker, expecially if you plan on using features like Exit at end of day / Friday.

-The easiest way to verify that your setup is correct is to use the same data in SQ and MT, which means exporting your data form MT and importing it to SQ.
+The easiest way to verify that your setup is correct is to use the same data in SQ and MT, which means exporting your data from MT and importing it to SQ.
 Then check if strategy backtest matches on this data – it should.
 If it doesn’t, check the point 3.

 Also, count with the fact that your broker will have slightly different data from Dukascopy and make sure your strategy is robust and can withstand it.
 Testing your strategy in SQ and then on different data in your MetaTrader is another form of robustness test.